gopigoppu/frontend-interview-questions-answers/HTML-Questions-Answers/answers/README.md

 # HTML Question Answers.

+ **Note : Pull requests for suggestions and corrections are welcome!**
 ### 1. Is HTML case sensitive?

 HTML is case insenstivie.
 But it is good practice to keep HTML markup lowercase.